chirkov86/JS-classes/README.md

 # JS classes

-This is JS study test task on classes and inheritance.
+This is JS study task on classes and inheritance.